Business Strategy Definition Excellence

-This page details the Strategy Pillar criteria of our Operational Excellence model.
-The goal is not to explain in great length all of the criteria described here, but to give you enough details to enable you to better evaluate your own organisation Operational Excellence level.
+This page details the Business Strategy Definition Pillar criteria of our Operational Excellence model.
+The goal is not to explain in great length all of the criteria described here, but to give you enough details to enable you to better evaluate your own definition and deployement of your strategy

-At its core, the Strategy Excellence Pillar is about strategy implementation as it relates to your own organisation's ability to execute it perfectly.
-It's not about the strategy content itself, since it is ultimately specific to each industry and company.
+Our Business Strategy Definition Excellence Pillar is focused on strategy implementation as it relates to your own organisation's ability to execute it perfectly.
+It is not about the strategy content itself, since it is ultimately specific to each industry and company.

-Ultimately, this is something that could include nearly everything in the operations side of a business.
+Ultimately, that could include nearly everything in the operations side of a business.
 Because of that, we have limited its scope to those "Direct" elements, the VIMOSA elements:

-Though this pillar focuses on the strategy implementation and not the strategy itself, our model does cover the way the strategy is elaborated on and formulated.
+Though this pillar focuses on the Business strategy implementation and not the strategy definition itself, our model does cover the way the strategy is defined on and formulated.
 Essentially, it's easier to deploy a well-formulated strategy than one that isn't.

 This document begins with the vision, mission and strategy definition.
-The criteria for Strategic Excellence rely on that clear and sound mission, vision and strategy.
+The criteria for excellence in business strategy are based on a clear and solid definition of mission, vision and strategy.
 They must be consistent, communicated, applied and "lived by" through an operational strategic plan with key objectives cascaded across the organisation.

-With that in mind, we have identified eight practical criteria for Operational Excellence in the Strategy Pillar, themselves broken down into three key areas: "From Vision to Strategy" "Strategy Implementation" and "Agile"
+With that in mind, we have identified eight practical criteria for Operational Excellence in the Business Strategy Pillar, themselves broken down into three key areas: "From Vision to Strategy", "Strategy Implementation" and "Agile"

 There is often a confusion between the terms "vision," "mission" and "strategy" - so we will define them here as simply as possible.

-All three of these elements must be defined and formulated in a way that makes them easy to implement and even easier to adhere to by the people within that organisation.
+The formulation of these three elements in the Business strategy definition must be done in a way that makes them easy to implement and even easier to adhere to by the people within that organisation.

 A clearly defined mission or vision statement is a requirement for any organisation.
 It must always be well communicated but, even more importantly, it needs to be understood by EVERYONE.